 Remember: once joints are damaged, if joints are painful, or the muscles are too weak to execute a movement, activity adaptations have to be considered.
 There is no benefit to straining a weak or damaged joint structure.

 Hypermobility is a symptom that affects almost every aspect of a family’s life.
-Unlike autism or cerebral palsy, online resources for parents are so limited and generic that it was obvious that what was needed was solid practical information using everyday language.
+Unlike autism or cerebral palsy, online resources for parents are so limited and so generic that it was obvious that what was needed was solid practical information using everyday language.
 Being empowered starts with knowledge and confidence.

 The result?
 My new e-book: The JointSmart Child: Living and Thriving With Hypermobility.
 Volume One: The Early Years.